 - Start by locating where the ants have been congregating and then follow their entry and exit points to get a good understanding of where they are coming from.
 If you can follow them back to the nest, this is a bonus.

-- Spread a thin line of diatomaceous earth around the main areas that the ants have been active in.
+- Spread a thin line around the main areas that the ants have been active in.
 Make sure to apply extra along your skirtings and windowsills where they often have multiple entry and exit points.

 - When the congregation is traveling in formation, get dusting.
-Applying it directly to a troop of ants is the quickest and most effective way of using diatomaceous earth.
+Applying it directly to a troop of ants is the quickest and most effective way of using DE.
 The ants will take it straight back to HQ and share it around.
 They’re selfless like that.